West Indies Rum Distillery: Maison Ferrand since 2017

 Maison Ferrand had been a client of the West Indies Rum Distillery since the early 2000s, sourcing rum for its Planteray brand (formerly Plantation), which is then double-aged a second time around in France.
 In 2017, Maison Ferrand acquired the West Indies Rum Distillery and its one-third ownership of National Rums of Jamaica (including Clarendon and Long Pond distilleries).

 The new owner reshuffled distribution to focus on exclusive clients.
 In 2021, the distillery launched its own brand of rum, Stade's Rum.
 The WIRD opened the Harper Sugarcane Mill dedicated to sugarcane and rum research in 2022, and worked with the Caribbean Agricultural Research and Development Institute (CARDI) to launch a coconut-flavored rum using only Barbados-grown coconuts.

 Description

 The West Indies Rum Distillery is a rum distillery located in Blackrock, Barbados, and owned by Maison Ferrand.
 The WIRD also owns 33.3% of National Rums of Jamaica (Clarendon and Long Pond distilleries).
 It produces its own brands of rums, provides rum for other brands, and its production accounts for around 85% of Barbados' rum.
+It was labeled Bonsucro (sustainable cane sugar) in 2021.

 The distillery has four pot stills: the Gregg's Farm, the Hot Pot (active since 2020), the Vulcan, and the Rockley (built in 1780 and reconditioned in 2023).
 The master blender is Don Benn.